-Of the tolls enumerated in Mr. Giffen's table we cannot say what part should be classed as rent and what part as interest; we can only state that the total income derived from real property-lands and buildings-must amount to about £230,000,000 a year; and that, according to the table, at least £280,000,000 may be classed as pure interest on other instruments of production (apart from all reward for personal services).
+Of the tolls enumerated in Mr. Giffen's table we cannot say what part should be classed as rent and what part as interest; we can only state that the total income derived from real property-lands and buildings-must amount to about £220,000,000 a year; and that, according to the table, at least £270,000,000 may be classed as pure interest on other instruments of production (apart from all reward for personal services).

-The profits and salaries of the class who share in the advantages of the monopoly of the instruments of production, or are endowed by nature with any exceptional ability of high marketable value, amount, according to the best estimate that can be formed, to about £410,000,000 annually.
-While, out of a national income of some £1,450,000,000 a year, the workers in the manual labor class, four-fifths of the whole population, obtain in wages not more than £530,000,000.† top to bottom of society, pay a fine of to a parasitic class, before providing for the maintenance of themselves and their proper dependents.
+The profits and salaries of the class who share in the advantages of the monopoly of the instruments of production, or are endowed by nature with any exceptional ability of high marketable value, amount, according to the best estimate that can be formed, to about £360,000,000 annually.
+While, out of a national income of some £1,350,000,000 a year, the workers in the manual labor class, four-fifths of the whole population, obtain in wages not more than £500,000,000.